 - Humans always strive to satisfy their needs, which are still unsatisfied.

-- The priority of needs can be sorted into a hierarchy that range from basic, lower-level needs to higher level needs:
+- The priority of needs can be sorted into a hierarchy that ranges from basic, lower-level needs to higher-level needs:

 - Physiological (lowest)